paponius/userstyles/README.md

 A special color for _visited_ links.
 Like good old web does by default, so you know what you've already read when another article is referenced in an article.
 Main colors can be changed on all styles in _Configure_ of the _style_.
 Sometimes the header is restyled.
 Specially if the original is using bright colors.
+#### Resolution
+How Styles perform in lower resolutions is not tested for now.
+But there is a plan to support lower widths.
+Specially if Stylus will be made available in Firefox mobile, or Chrome will allow plugins in mobile browser.
+For now, if it's obvious from original site's CSS that a rule which is being overrid applies only to certain resolution, I try to keep the overridden the same way.

 ### Minus
 The style might not always look very fancy.